 Nearly everything about Scandal’s DNA has cemented it as an unimpeachable foremother to the television renaissance we can now enjoy in 2018, and it should be remembered as such.

 “The legacy of the show will definitely be Kerry Washington being the first African-American lead actress on a drama in a network show in what was it, 37 years?”
 Washington’s co-star of seven years, Katie Lowes, told Refinery29 over the phone.
 And Lowes, who plays Olivia Pope and Associates (OPA) newbie-turned-deadly spy-turned working mom Quinn Perkins, is precisely correct.
-Before Olivia Pope hit your airwaves with Scandal's April 2012 series premiere, not one Black woman had led a network drama since Get Christie Love! was canceled in 1975, 37 years prior.
+Before Olivia Pope hit your airwaves with Scandal's April 2012 series premiere, not one black woman had led a network drama since Get Christie Love! was canceled in 1975, 37 years prior.

-“What’s amazing is that America wanted it and was ready for it, and thank God it paved the way for so many other TV shows to have people of color in the forefront of storytelling,” Lowes added.
+“What’s amazing is that America wanted it and was ready for it, and thank God it paved the way for so many other TV shows to have people of colour in the forefront of storytelling,” Lowes added.
 “Everyone should be able to turn on the television and see people who look like them.”

 When Scandal first aired in spring 2012, its extremely short, seven-episode debut season felt like a test run.
 That’s why the political thriller proved its true success during the 2012-2013 season, where it gave fans a 22-episode sophomore year.
 That was the season its penultimate episode bested then-juggernaut American Idol in the ratings for the first time and scored series-high numbers.
 That was when headlines breathlessly praised Scandal’s dominance on Twitter.
 You know, the dominance that would eventually beget Shondaland’s full #TGIT social media-pop culture extravaganza.
 And, that was the year ABC tried to speak of Olivia Pope, and only Olivia Pope, during its upfront meetings with prospective advertisers, ratings be damned.